top of page

 - Is Confidentiality Guaranteed?

-Your privacy is a top priority.
-Information shared in therapy is kept confidential in accordance with professional ethics and HIPAA regulations.
-However, there are a few legal exceptions where confidentiality must be broken.
+Your privacy is a priority.
+Information shared in therapy is kept confidential in accordance with professional ethics and HIPAA regulations, with a few legal exceptions.

 Exceptions to Confidentiality